-The Planning Board Granted Approval to Build a 32-Unit Condominium Complex– Approximately 9 Acres on
+The Planning Board Granted Approval to Build 32-Unit Condominium Complex–Approximately 9 Acres on

 Old Runnells Bridge Rd.